jcortejoso/hardfork-testing/donut/cip-22/README.md

   - https://github.com/celo-org/celo-bls-snark-rs and check out master
 4. In plumo-prover, `cargo build --release`
 5. Make sure your network (mycelo, testnet, baklava) has been running for at least one full epoch after Donut activation and is accessible at http://localhost:8545 (if not, override the url using the flag)

+### Running the test

-6. Determine the arguments to use:
+1. Determine the arguments to use:
    --epoch-duration epoch size
-   --start-block an epoch block after donut activation --end-block the next epoch bock after --start-block --maximum-validators 150
-   --maximum-nonsigners 150 minus the number of validators you have --node-url full node running RPC and including the istanbul API, besides the usual ones (if not http://localhost:8545)
+   --start-block an epoch block after donut activation --end-block the next epoch bock after --start-block --maximum-validators 150 (unless you changed it) --maximum-non-signers maximum validators minus quorum size, where quorum size is ceil(# validators * 2 / 3) --node-url full node running RPC and including the istanbul API, besides the usual ones (if not http://localhost:8545)
-7. Run `./target/release/plumo` with the arguments listed above.
-However, RAM usage is a problem we still need to resolve.
+2. Run `./target/release/plumo` with the arguments listed above.
+If it run successfully without an error, we're good.